 Review In Brief

-There are five Oceania Regatta restaurants and dining venues.
-Between them they serve some of the best cuisine at sea.
-There is the classic Grand Dining Room with its French-inspired menu, as well as two excellent specialty restaurants - the Polo Grill and Toscana.
-The relaxed Terrace Cafe has al fresco dining with great ocean views.
-Plus, there is also Waves Grill for casual poolside lunches.
+Between them, the Oceania Regatta restaurants serve some of the best cuisine at sea.
+There is the classic Grand Dining Room with its French-inspired menu, as well as excellent specialty restaurants and al fresco dining.

 Regatta Restaurants Review

 Oceania Cruises are renowned for serving some of the finest food at sea and it’s easy to see why.
 There are five great Oceania Regatta restaurants to choose from, including two specialty dining venues:

 - The Polo Grill.

 The Grand Dining Room is the largest of the Oceania Regatta restaurants.
 It really impresses, in fact I think it is a classic!
 They don’t make dining rooms like this anymore.
 There are spectacular ocean views from three sides of the restaurant.
 The decor is smart.
 The ambiance is convivial.
 The service is attentive.
 But what really shines is the food – the Regatta Grand Dining Room serves some of the best cuisine at sea.

 The four-course dinner menu in the Grand Dining Room is mostly European and it changes every day.
 Indeed, the French heritage of Executive Culinary Director Jacques Pépin is evident in many of the dishes.
 However, Asian dishes are also on the menu, as well as specials from the local ports of call.
 So every night in the Grand Dining Room is like a new culinary adventure.